pharo-project/pheps/phep-proposal.md

    This behavior is the closest to the other considered languages (Java, Python, Ruby).

-   Currently, `NumberParser` does not deal with the concept of a invalid numeric literal: it usually try to parses until it can't.
-The caller either accept the longest valid numeric literal, or complains if the whole input is not used.
-There seems to be no equivalent to "a bad formatted numeric token".
+   Currently, `NumberParser`usually try to parses until it can't.
+In most case, the caller either accept the longest valid numeric literal, or complains if the whole input is not used.
+   The equivalent of "a bad formatted numeric token" is handled trough the method `NumberParser>>#expected:` that signals a runtime error or callback the client or UI (the ugliness of this design is out of the scope of the discussion).
+E.g. `NumberParser parse: '0r'`.

 3. Accept unrestricted use of `_` at the parsing level (no constraints at all) following the existing principle of the longest valid numeric token.
 LEGAL is applied at a second step at the Rule level (ie as a critique/warning of bad style).